CorvetteCole/GotoSleep/README.md

 -Make edit bedtime button disappear after returning from settings for the first time

+-Reduce work being done on main thread for SettingsFragment and, if possible, MainActivity.
+Especially with SettingFragment, the work on the main thread is severely impacting the launch of settings after clicking the settings button and the app is skipping frames.

 -Add app shortcut for go to sleep early feature **UPDATE** moved to lower priority

 -Investigate code to detect when a purchase has been refunded and disable the advanced options. **UPDATE:** still not sure how long it takes a revoked in-app purchase to be detected by the app code.
 Moving this to a lower priority